Healthy Food for Longevity: A Food Philosophy

 4. Vegetable Forward: Build the Plate Around Vegetables

 Another habit that has transformed the way that I eat is putting vegetables at the center of my meal planning.
 Vegetables are often the largest serving on my plate – not protein or grains.
 Vegetables are not prepared as an afterthought or side dish, but as the foundation of my meal.
+(With this approach it is also good to be aware of the anti-nutrients in some vegetables, nuts, and seeds, and prepare them accordingly.
+An article on this is coming soon!)

 5. Lower Grain Eating: Not Grain-Free, Just Grain-Aware